-We have audited the accompanying statement of receipts and payments of Wildlife At Risk for the year ended 30 June 2021 and notes, comprising a summary of significant accounting policies and other explanatory information ("the statement"), as set out on pages 8 to 13.
+We have audited the accompanying statement of receipts and payments of Wildlife At Risk for the year ended 30 June 2022 and notes, comprising a summary of significant accounting policies and other explanatory information ("the statement"), as set out on pages 8 to 13.

-In our opinion, the accompanying statement of Wildlife At Risk for the year ended 30 June 2021 is prepared, in all material respects, in accordance with the accounting policies as described in Note 1 to the statement.
+In our opinion, the accompanying statement of Wildlife At Risk for the year ended 30 June 2022 has been pepared, in all material respects, in accordance with the accounting policies as described in Note 1 to the statement.